kubeshop/kusk-gateway/docs/extension.md

 ### hosts

-This string array property configures hosts list the Gateway will listen traffic for.
+This string array property configures hosts (i.e. `Host` HTTP header) list the Gateway will listen traffic for.
+Wildcard hosts are supported in the suffix or prefix form, exclusively, i.e.:
+- *.example.org
+- example.*

 ### cors